titu1994/Neural-Style-Transfer/README.md

 ## Parameters (Neural Style)
 ```
+--style_masks : Multiple style masks may be provided for masking certain regions of an image for style transfer.
+Number of
+  style_weight parameters must match number of style masks.
+--color_mask : A single color mask, which defines the region where the color must be preserved.

 --image_size : Allows to set the Gram Matrix size.
 Default is 400 x 400, since it produces good results fast.
 --num_iter : Number of iterations.
 Default is 10.
 Test the output with 10 iterations, and increase to improve results.
 --init_image : Can be "content", "noise" or "gray".
 Default is "content", since it reduces reproduction noise. "gray" is useful when you want only the color of the style to be used in the image.